This birdhouse planter project began as a house for birds during the wintertime. But it quickly turned into a cozy, wooden home for indoor plants.

 You can get creative with the greenery.
 We think hanging plants and vines would be a beautiful choice.

-Here’s how to build a clever little birdhouse planter for your favorite houseplant.
+Here’s how to build a clever little birdhouse planter for your favourite houseplant.

 - Wood Panels